BBC-Data-Unit/Festivals_2022/README.md

 When the BBC first carried out similar research in 2017, it found 80% of the bill-topping acts at major festivals between the mid-1980s and that year had been male.

-In 2022 we teamed up with Radio 1's Newsbeat and took a slightly-different approach - focussing not just on the top ten festivals in the UK, but the top 50.
+In 2022 the Shared Data Unit teamed up with Radio 1's Newsbeat and took a slightly-different approach - focussing not just on the top ten festivals in the UK, but the top 50.

 The findings showed that little had changed despite a series of major campaigns to improve the split of main stage performers at the summer events.